Nomination deadline: September 1, 2014

 Past winners of an NSERC Award (or a Michael Smith Award) for Science Promotion are not eligible to be nominated a second time.
 Exceptions may be made for organizations or individuals who are, or were, linked with an NSERC Award (or a Michael Smith Award) for Science Promotion winning umbrella organization.
 In order to qualify, the achievements of any nominee (group or individual) must be distinct from the umbrella group as a whole.
 Such nominations must include a letter from the umbrella organization confirming the distinct nature of the activities.
 Furthermore, no consideration will be given to any aspect of the umbrella organization or its activities during the review process.

-Note: In the context of the NSERC Awards for Science Promotion program, NSERC defines an umbrella organization as an association of groups that work together formally to coordinate activities or pool resources.
+Note: In the context of the NSERC Awards for Science Promotion, NSERC defines an umbrella organization as an association of groups that work together formally to coordinate activities or pool resources.
 The umbrella organization provides services, support, resources and/or an identity to the smaller organizations.

 Anyone with direct knowledge of an individual’s or group's contribution to science and engineering promotion may nominate that candidate for an NSERC Award for Science Promotion.
 Nominators may be colleagues or people who have benefited from the nominee’s contributions, such as teachers, parents, community members or administrators.